 The mic is protected from humidity by a 1.5" square of two layers of film cut from a sandwich bag and held in place with a 7/16" O-ring.
 Before the film was put on, I glued a 5/16" dia × 1/16" thick spacer ring (improvised from a small split ring sold for keychains) on top of the microphone capsule with tire-repair rubber cement.
 Without this spacer, reproduction quality is unsatisfactory.
 After pushing the O-ring all the way down, I pulled it back up a little to give the film some slack; this also seems to help with sound fidelity.

 The battery is lithium-ion type, 9V.
-It connects to the intercom box with a 2.5"-long adapter (Kitronik 4132, Sparkfun 09518, or similar) that plugs into a 5.5 × 2.1 mm, center-positive barrel jack on the box.
+It connects to the intercom box with an adapter that plugs into a barrel jack on the box.
+The wires of this adapter tended to break at the point where they enter the 9-V clip, so I reinforced this spot with epoxy and a zip tie.
 The power seems to be good if I can hear a harsh noise burst on the "s" and "sh" sounds.
 (I understand that this is caused by the unavoidable nearness of my mouth to the mic.)
 If you do not hear this, try a new battery; this can markedly improve sound fidelity.

 A problem with the P100 is that there is no filtration on the exhalation valve, so others are not protected if the wearer is infected by SARS-CoV-2 in spite of taking unusual precautions.
 You can mitigate this by wearing a second mask over the P100.
 The second mask is of fabric and hooks around your ears per convention.
 Make sure the cloth mask covers the exhalation valve.
 The project log has more to say on this.

 The cabling is mechanically polarized to prevent mix-ups between the mic and speaker connections.
-A small, removable adapter connects the external signal lugs on the mask to the mini jack.
-This was a safety precaution.
+The mic accepts 2.5 mm phono plugs and the speaker 3.5 mm.
+A small, removable adapter connects the external signal lugs on the mask to a sub mini jack.
+This arrangement was a safety precaution.
 If something snags one of my cables, I want the cable to pull away instantly and not take my head with it.
 All plugs are therefore straight, not right-angled.